xunholy/helm-values-manager/README.md

 #### Manual Testing with Helm Charts

-For testing with Helm charts and repositories, see our [Helm Testing Guide](examples/HELM_TESTING.md) which includes:
+For testing with Helm charts and repositories, see our [Examples and Testing Guide](examples/README.md) which includes:
 - Working with chart repositories
 - Using local and remote charts
-- Troubleshooting common Helm integration issues
+- Testing with different chart versions
-- Step-by-step testing workflow examples
+- Helper scripts for easy testing

 #### Manual Testing with Example Files